What is depression?

 How are depression and anxiety treated?

-At Progressive Behavioral Health, the team begins treatment for depression or anxiety with a comprehensive assessment to develop a deep understanding of your condition and to confirm your diagnosis.
+At LifeStance Health, the team begins treatment for depression or anxiety with a comprehensive assessment to develop a deep understanding of your condition and to confirm your diagnosis.
 Assessments can take 90 minutes or longer but should feel like a conversation where you answer a lot of questions about yourself.

 Once your provider understands your condition and symptoms, they work with you to create a customized treatment plan to address your needs.
 Your program may include medication, therapy, and lifestyle modifications.